-Coming off a breakout season in 2018-2019, Titleist Brand Ambassador Patrick Cantlay, the former collegiate stand-out and top-ranked amateur player in the world, has truly cemented his comeback to golf from a debilitating back injury that had kept him off the course for the better part of four years.
+Coming off a breakout season in 2018-2019, Titleist Brand Ambassador Patrick Cantlay looks to defend his title this week at the Memorial Tournament at Muirfield Village GC where — despite having won the Shriners Hospitals for Children Open in 2018 — the former collegiate stand-out and top-ranked amateur player in the world truly cemented his comeback to golf from a debilitating back injury that had kept him off the course for the better part of four years.

 Patrick's 2018-2019 PGA TOUR campaign was a study in consistency, as he recorded a career-high nine top-10 finishes and made 18 of 21 cuts.
 He finished with the second lowest scoring average on Tour (69.306), advanced to the TOUR Championship (finishing 21st in the FedExCup standings) and broke the top-10 in the Official World Golf Rankings for the first time, ending the season at #7.

 With three top 10 finishes already this season, Cantlay looks to build on his momentum.
 So to learn more about what's contributed to his success, we sat down with the 28-year-old to get the details.

 TT: After three months without an event, how much did you practice or play prior to the re-start of the season?